bg-write/candyfloss-flask/README.md

 ### Outlets To Add

-The outlets I want to add when I have time:
+The outlets I want to add next:

 - Bandcamp
 - Creem